annurkhushairah/AEM/README.md

 QA helps to proactively address issues and potential bugs within an application during the development cycles.
 It can also help address functionality, performance, or security issues.
 This will not only ensure stability of the application, but also bring down the testing efforts once the application lands in the hands of the users.
 In this way developers are able to move ahead without dealing relentlessly with pending issues or rework.

+In AEM, we recently introduce this role with the objective to improve our software development process and quality as well.
+We encourage the candidate to understand the basic flow of software testing and at same time we look into the certified testers as well (not mandatory) e.g. ISTQB.

 ## Guideline

 You need to clone this repository and you may use whatever resources you like as long as you are following the below **Do and Don't**.